 As our concern is with the biodiversity of the whole world, our priority must be to assess the uniqueness of our nature within R = 10,000 km (the radius of the Earth is approx. 6,000 km).
 Uniqueness at the continental level can be read off on the scale against the frequency of occurrence of similar areas within R = 1000 km.
 At the national level, R = 100 km and at the local level, 10 km.
-Rarity is also culturally useful because it makes cultural values comparable with ecological ones (Fig. 100 km and 100 km are relation with the economic concept of scarcity determining economic value.
+Rarity is also culturally useful because it makes cultural values comparable with ecological ones (Fig. 802).
+Moreover, rarity has a relation with the economic concept of scarcity determining economic value.